autumnight/nextjs-helping-hand/README.md

 # helping-hand
-Creation of a website for a charity organization "Helping Han"
+Creation of a website for a charity organization "Helping Hand"